 - 1. Gather information and equipment needed to install the device.
 Before you begin the actual installation make sure you have all the necessary information and equipment. - 2.
-Install the hardware, connect the cables to the device, and connect the power adapter.
-You will need to install a software driver to use the USB port.
-See the instructions below or go to the QIG for more details. - 3.
-Check the IP settings on your computer and change them if necessary so the computer can access the web-based software built into the Router. - 4.
+Install the hardware, connect the cables to the device, and connect the power adapter. - 3.
+Check the IP settings on your computer and change them if necessary so the computer can access the webbased software built into the Router. - 4.
 Use the web-based management software to configure the device to suit the requirements of your ADSL service and requirements of your local network.